Bathroom guide

 AOJEZOR Toilet Bathroom Storage Cabinet

 A compact cabinet-style toilet paper storage option for small bathrooms where you want spare rolls hidden instead of visible.
-It can work well in narrow gaps beside the toilet or in compact bathroom corners.
+It can work well in narrow gaps beside the toilet or in compact bathroom corners where an open basket would look cluttered.

 Best for: Hidden toilet paper storage, narrow bathroom gaps, small bathrooms, powder rooms, and tidy-looking storage.